 Bulgur is mostly made from durum wheat and is served as a side dish like couscous and rice, with most of the meals described above.
 It is also used to make pilafs, make koftes, and is added to Cypriot salads and soups.

-One of the most simple Bulgur dishes is Pilafi Pourgouri, made from bulgur with tomato juice and onion.
-It’s healthy but a poor man’s dish in Cypriot cooking as a poor man’s dish.
+One of the simplest Bulgur dishes is Pilafi Pourgouri, made from bulgur with tomato juice and onion.
+It’s healthy, but a poor man’s dish in Cypriot cooking as a poor man’s dish.

 Louvi is a traditional Cypriot salad made from black-eyed peas with garlic, onions, parsley, and silver beet or Swiss chard.
 Seasoned with salt, pepper, and olive oil.
 The dish is very nutritious, high in protein, and is great during the summer months.